 The journey doesn't end after a great demo.
 Follow-up calls are crucial for keeping the conversation going.
 You might use them to provide extra resources, answer new questions, or check in on the prospect's evaluation process.
 The goal is to stay top-of-mind and guide them forward.
 The closing call, on the other hand, has a very specific objective: to secure a commitment.
 This is where you address final objections and formally ask for the sale.
 Knowing when to shift from a supportive follow-up to a direct close is a key skill in the sales process, requiring you to recognize buying signals and confidently lead the prospect to a decision.

-Proven Techniques to Build Rapport on a Call
+How to Build Genuine Rapport on Any Call

 Building rapport isn't just about small talk.
 It's the process of creating a genuine connection and establishing trust, which is the foundation of any successful sales conversation.
 When a prospect trusts you, they're more likely to share their real challenges and be open to your solution.
 This isn't about being overly familiar or faking a friendship; it's about showing you see them as a person, not just a potential deal.